progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	           log = git.commits('master', 15)
 	           log.size

+Ese comando compara lo que hay en tu directorio de trabajo con lo que hay en tu área de prepararción.
+El resultado te indica los cambios que has hecho y que todavía no has preparado.

-That command compares what is in your working directory with what is in your staging area.
+> That command compares what is in your working directory with what is in your staging area.
 The result tells you the changes you’ve made that you haven’t yet staged.

+Si quieres ver los cambios que has preparado y que irán en tu próxima confirmación, puedes usar `git diff –-cached`.
+(A partir de la versión 1.6.1 de Git, también puedes usar `git diff –-staged`, que puede resultar más fácil de recordar.)
+Este comando compara tus cambios preparados con tu última confirmación:

-If you want to see what you’ve staged that will go into your next commit, you can use `git diff –-cached`.
+> If you want to see what you’ve staged that will go into your next commit, you can use `git diff –-cached`.
 (In Git versions 1.6.1 and later, you can also use `git diff –-staged`, which may be easier to remember.)
 This command compares your staged changes to your last commit:

 	$ git diff --cached
 	diff --git a/README b/README